Obama "Clean and Articulate"/Beiden

 Stefano Ruffo) [Communications in Nonlinear Science and Numerical Simulation, edited by

 Chen, Li, Luo, and Ruffo].
-It became available online 7 April 2005 and is scheduled
+It became available online 7 April 2005 and

-to appear in volume 12, pages 214-231 in this Journal (which offers a "rapid
+eventually appeared in volume 12, pages 214-231 in this Journal (which offers a "rapid

 exchange of ideas and techniques") sometime in 2007 (about